AFellowSpeedrunner/LUM-MARINER/BUILD.md

 6. Type complete and hit enter.
 7. Type y for PATH var modification and hit enter.
 8. Hit enter again.
-9. Run 'cargo install bootimage'
+9. Run `cargo install bootimage`
-10. In LUM-MARINER/LUM and in CMD (must be CMD as Powershell doesn't like this command), run 'cargo bootimage --release && "C:\Program Files\qemu\qemu-system-x86_64.exe" --drive format=raw,file=target/x86_64-unknown-none/release/bootimage-LUM.bin'.
+10. In LUM-MARINER/LUM and in CMD (must be CMD as Powershell doesn't like this command), run `cargo bootimage --release && "C:\Program Files\qemu\qemu-system-x86_64.exe" --drive format=raw,file=target/x86_64-unknown-none/release/bootimage-LUM.bin`.
 This currently only works on BIOS QEMU, not UEFI QEMU.